kyaiooiayk/ML-AI-DS-4-Finance/README.md

 ## Python libraries
 - [FinQuant](https://github.com/fmilthaler/FinQuant)
 - [TA-Lib](https://www.ta-lib.org/) TA-Lib is an open source library written in C++ with a Python interface that is widely used by trading software developers.
 It contains standardized implementations of over 200 popular indicators for technical analysis; that is, these indicators only use market data, namely price and volume information.
+- [zipline](https://github.com/quantopian/zipline) is an open source event-driven backtesting system library.
+It generates market events to simulate the reactions of an algorithmic trading strategy and tracks its performance.
+A particularly important feature is that it provides the algorithm with historical point-in-time data that avoids look-ahead bias.
 ***

 ## Most requested skills
 List of requirements as read from job posts on LinkedIn.
 - Proficiency at operating within a Big Data environment: Hadoop, Spark/PySpark, Hive
 - Exposure to advanced NLP techniques to parse vast volumes of communications data to identify risk
 - Increased knowledge of traded products and their mechanisms across Equities, Rates, FX and Commodities
 - Understanding of probability & statistical models
 - Experience with SQL or related query language
+- Snowflake (SQL based)
+- Python / JupyterLab.
+- Kubernetes cluster
+- Azure/AWS
+- Unit-testing and pytest
 ***

 ## Notes on ML4T
 - [Notes](https://drive.google.com/drive/u/2/folders/1r6RHJNe4_eqmTe50Ei88CIF--t0iQLNm)

 ## Quotes
--  In the short run, the market is a voting machine, but in the long run, it is a weighing machine *by Benjamin Graham*.
-[Ref](https://www.researchaffiliates.com/content/dam/ra/documents/FAJ_Mar_Apr_2005_Fundamental_Indexation.pdf)
+-  In the short run, the market is a voting machine, but in the long run, it is a weighing machine *by Benjamin Graham* [Ref](https://www.researchaffiliates.com/content/dam/ra/documents/FAJ_Mar_Apr_2005_Fundamental_Indexation.pdf)
+- Diversification is protection against ignorance.
+It makes little sense if you know what you are doing *by Warren Buffet*